Last Updated November 15, 2022

 2. Make A List

 Make a list of the people you need to shop for and the specific items you’re hoping to get this Black Friday.
-You can use this FREE Christmas Shopping Plan to help you with that.

 Once you have an overall budget, set a dollar amount you will spend on gifts for each person on your Christmas shopping list.
 Stick to that dollar amount you determined you can afford for Christmas gifts this year and don’t go over that amount.